abhishekdevelops/Penguin/README.md

 Learn CSS Transforms by Building a Penguin
 This project is part of **[freeCodeCamp](https://www.freecodecamp.org/)**  Responsive Web Design Certification.
 It focuses on using CSS transforms to create and animate a penguin illustration.

 📌 Features
-Utilizes transform, rotate, scale, translate, and skew for creative element manipulation.
+Uses transform, rotate, scale, translate, and skew for creative element manipulation.
 Demonstrates CSS positioning and layering for structured design.
 Ensures a responsive layout across different screen sizes.